nnieslan/resume/README.md

-# Nick Nieslanik Resume
+# Nick Nieslanik Resume | Built on Vue.js

-## Built on Vue.js
+I built a new version of my resume on Vue.js.
+Vue is super lightweight and easy to use, making it really fast and easy to stand up a static site like this one.

-This template should help get you started developing with Vue 3 in Vite.
+Steps below this are from the common Vue setup template and are accurate.

 ## Recommended IDE Setup